BlockstreamResearch/bip-frost-dkg/README.md

 aborts due to a timeout while waiting for a protocol message will trivially blame the party who is supposed to send the outstanding message.

+The guarantees provided by the blame functionality are limited, and its primary purpose is to support manual investigation and debugging efforts.
+Different parties, even if honest, are not guaranteed to blame the same party, and there is, in general, no way to verify an accusation by some party that another party is to blame.
-The aborting party will be guaranteed that the suspected party is indeed faulty *only if* all messages in the ChillDKG session have been transmitted correctly over the communication links, and, in case of a participant blaming another participant, if the coordinator is additionally honest.
+Nevertheless, if all messages in the ChillDKG session have been transmitted correctly over the communication links, and, in case of a participant blaming another participant, if the coordinator is additionally honest, the aborting party will be guaranteed that the blamed party is indeed faulty.

-It is important to understand that this is a conditional statement.
+It is important to understand that this guarantee is conditional.
 For example, assume that the condition of a honest coordinator is violated.
-In that case, even if all participants are honest, the malicious coordinator can deviate from the protocol in a way that makes one participant blame another participant, when, in fact, it is the coordinator who is faulty and not the suspected participant.
+In that case, even if all participants are honest, the malicious coordinator can deviate from the protocol in a way that makes one participant blame another participant, when, in fact, it is the coordinator who is faulty and not the blamed participant.

-In some cases,[^incorrect-shares] an aborting participant needs to obtain an auxiliary *investigation message* from the coordinator before a suspected participant can be determined (see below).
+In some cases,[^incorrect-shares] an aborting participant needs to obtain an auxiliary *investigation message* from the coordinator in order to single out and blame another participant (see below).

 [^incorrect-shares]: Namely, when having received incorrect secret shares.